 - You will then be allowed to make a phone call in order to talk to family, friends, or bail bondsman.

-- If you think you will get released quickly, you might be able to wear your street clothes, otherwise you you will be given a jail jumpsuit.
+- If you think you will get released quickly, you might be able to wear your street clothes, otherwise you will be given a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell your story so other people can learn from your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that might help other people that get arrested make it through jail intake?

 Post A Comment